ZiyaoGeng/RecLearn/README.md

 [简体中文](https://github.com/ZiyaoGeng/Recommender-System-with-TF2.0/blob/reclearn/README_CN.md)｜[English](https://github.com/ZiyaoGeng/Recommender-System-with-TF2.0/tree/reclearn)

-RecLearn (Recommender Learning)  which summarizes the contents of the [master](https://github.com/ZiyaoGeng/Recommender-System-with-TF2.0/tree/master) branch in  `Recommender System with TF2.0 `  is a recommended learning framework based on Python and TensorFlow2.x for students and beginners.
+RecLearn (Recommender Learning)  which summarizes the contents of the [master](https://github.com/ZiyaoGeng/Recommender-System-with-TF2.0/tree/master) branch in  `Recommender System with TF2.0 `  is a recommended learning framework based on Python and TensorFlow2.x for students and beginners. **Of course, if you are more comfortable with the master branch, you can clone the entire package, run some algorithms in example, and also update and modify the content of model and layer**.
 The implemented recommendation algorithms are classified according to two application stages in the industry:

 - matching recommendation stage (Top-k Recmmendation)
 - ranking  recommendeation stage (CTR predict model)

 ## Installation

+### Package

 RecLearn is on PyPI, so you can use `pip` to install it.